darron-haworth/OTR/README.md

 # Our Time Recovered (OTR) Milestone Tracker

+## Goal:

-A privacy-focused mobile application designed to support individuals in recovery by tracking milestones, facilitating connections with recovery friends, and maintaining motivation throughout their journey.
+Build a privacy-focused mobile application to support individuals in recovery.
+Core features:
+- Track personal recovery milestones securely.
+- Strengthen connection by allowing users to enter and follow recovery milestones for friends.
+- Send push notifications when friends approach milestones, prompting encouragement and support.
+- Create a sense of community where shared progress motivates continued sobriety.

+Goal: Empower recovery through secure milestone tracking and deep, supportive connections with others on the same journey.

 ## Project Overview